Woman in white chef jacket is handling greens with a table of cooking dishes in front of her

 Rising culinary star Amethyst Ganaway, joins the museum for a series of events exploring foodways in the Palmetto State

-Harvesting Heritage Dates:
+Harvesting Heritage Spring 2025 Dates:

 About Amethyst Ganaway

 Born and raised in North Charleston, Amethyst Ganaway has been featured in the New York Times, Food & Wine, Garden & Gun and more.
-Specializing in Southern and African American foodways and the foodways of the African Disapora, Ganaway also recently headlined the Charleston Wine + Food Festival.
+Specializing in Southern and African American foodways and the foodways of the African Diaspora, Ganaway also recently headlined the Charleston Wine + Food Festival.
 She uses her position as a chef and food writer to tell the stories of the region’s history, culture, art, cuisine, and environment.

 Artwork depicting a portrait of a Black woman with short hair in a purple shirt with a flowering cabbage in the foreground